-1. Using a text editor (we use the text editor nedit in the example below), create a file named myfile.txt:
+5. Using a text editor, create a file named myfile.txt, for example, by running

-- 2. Run git add myfile.txt and then run git status.
-Read the output and make sure you understand it. - 3.
-Commit your changes by typing git commit (nedit will open enter a message like "created initial test file."), and then run git status. - 4.
+- 6. Run git add myfile.txt and then run git status.
+Read the output and make sure you undersand it. - 7.
+Commit your changes by typing git commit, then run git status.
+(Later, you can use the -m flag to specify the commit message, but try it without first.) - 8.
 Continue editing myfile.txt: put the names of s1 and s2 (and anyone else you are working with) one per line in the file.
-Commit the changes (this commit will change the initial empty file with your changes.)
-Again, use a descriptive message like "Added s1/s2/...'s names".
+Commit the changes to the repository. - 9.
+Run git status. - The directory structure should now be: